originallykevin/tinyapp/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command).
+1. Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+2. Run the development web server using the `npm start` command to start the application.